kyverno/policy-reporter-docs/content/02. core/targets.md

 Instead of defining your credentials or webhooks directly, you can also use the `secretRef` configuration to define an already existing __Secret__ by name.
 If the secret does not exist, the target is skipped.

 The Secret should contain the related configuration as `key`.
-Supported keys are host, webhook, username, password, token, accessKeyID and secretAccessKey - depending on the related target.
+Supported keys are host, webhook, username, password, token, credentials, accessKeyID and secretAccessKey - depending on the related target.
 Only exception is `token`, which is dedicated for `webhook` targets and is added as Authorization header.

 The `secretRef` is also supported for channels, so you can use different secrets for different channels.